tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 #### What is science

-Uusualy someone wearing a white garb while looking streanously into the microsope captures how people in general look at science.
+People often perceive science as people in a white garb while looking strenuously into the microscope.
+People often believe any article published in news or Whatsapp that conform to their cognitive bias.

 <img src="http://footage.framepool.com/shotimg/qf/933507018-forensic-pathology-pipette-analysing-microscope.jpg" >

-However being scientific means that a theory must satisfy the following
+However being scientific means that a theory must at least satisfy the following

 1. *verifiability* (based on observation)